 Then, when you think about it, it’s also good for your teeth and gums since it eliminates the intake of sugary foods and beverages.
 No more overly sensitive gums when you rinse your mouth with cold water!
 And the skin!!
 That is what impresses me the most.
 I’ve always had a few spots here and there… they’re all gone, my skin is very smooth and glows naturally!
 I’m deadly serious!

 Finally, and very dear to my heart, a healthy diet will help protect the environment!
 By eating clean, you tend to buy more locally grown, seasonal and simple foods; less transportation, processing, packaging, and refrigeration.
 Your carbon footprint lowers, and that’s also a very happy feeling!

 How to get started?

 Once you have decided to be healthier, no need to change anything just yet.
-You can simply start by adding new elements to your diet : a bit more fruit and vegetables, a handful of almonds or walnuts here and there.
+You can simply start by adding new elements to your diet : a bit more fruit and vegetables, a handful of nuts and seeds here and there.
 You really need to ease into it.
 It’s like training for a marathon, you don’t go for a 10k right away, you start with small runs.

 Then, you can make small changes into your daily diet, no need to pressure yourself or get overwhelmed by tons of new things to deal with.
 For example, swap your breakfast cereal for some eggs on a whole grain toast or for some porridge with some fruits and seeds.
 Have brown rice or quinoa instead of white rice, and a handful of almonds instead of crisps!